faluapp/falu-android/identity/README.md

 # Falu Android Identity Verification

-Falu's Android Identity Verification SDK provides a simple and easy-to-use PreBuild UI to help you identity users on your android application.
+Falu's Android Identity Verification SDK provides a simple and easy-to-use PreBuild UI to help you verify identity documents on your android application.
 The PreBuild UI enables you to collect a user's identity documents (ID, Passport, Driving Licence) and ensure their validity.